roopsBee/bee-stack-blog-astro/src/content/blog/first-year-in-web-development.md

 Even if Kanban is tried for a few sprints, maybe improvements to the Scrum process can be identified or highlighted.

-Organisation and planning.
+## Organisation and planning.

 I started development with just a notebook.
 A page for each ticket, general notes, and learnings in the back that I need to be aware of.
-To now having a Notion setup based on the excellent **[PARA method](https://fortelabs.com/blog/para/)**, gradually refined to my needs.
+To now having a <span class="font-bold text-blue-500">Notion</span> setup based on the excellent **[PARA method](https://fortelabs.com/blog/para/)**, gradually refined to my needs.

 This, I feel, has a big benefit to relieve cognitive overhead and generally being more productive.
 I am now using this not just for work-related things but also for my personal life.